brownjasonlee/Taskception/GITHUB-ACTIONS-DEPLOYMENT.md

 2. **Path Issues**: Verify base path configuration in vite.config.ts
 3. **Permission Errors**: Ensure GitHub Pages is enabled in repository settings
 4. **Database Connection**: App works without database - check Supabase secrets if persistence needed
+5. **Configure Pages Error**: If you see "TypeError: error must be an instance of Error" in the Configure Pages step, this is a known issue with SHA-pinned `configure-pages` action - the workflow uses `@v5` tag instead for compatibility

 ### Debug Steps
 1. Check the Actions tab for detailed logs